CCeph/battleships/README.md

-# Webpack, Eslint, and Prettier Template
+# Battleships
-This template is meant to be forked to easily setupa project with webpack, eslint and prettier
+A web game for battleships.
+The goal of this project is to practice coding with Test Driven Development.